Home > Resources > Student Administrative Services > Financial Aid > State and Federal Grants and Loans

 Provides grant assistance to eligible Illinois students demonstrating financial need.
 For more information, you can check out www.collegezone.com

 There are a number of federal programs available to help you with tuition.
-These aren’t handouts – some will need to be repaid – but they are a leg-up on dealing with college costs.
+These aren’t handouts – some will need to be repaid – but they are a leg-up on dealing with university costs.
 Bottom line: the less time you spend worrying about money, the more time you can spend learning – and making a difference in the world.FEDERAL PELL GRANTS

 Need-based federal grants awarded for up to $4,050.* 2010-2011 grants awarded up to $5,550.*FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (SEOG)

 Need-based grants that range from $200 to $2,000.FEDERAL DIRECT LOANS

 Students may borrow the following amounts correlating to their year: $3,500 for freshman, $4,500 as sophomores, $5,500 as juniors and seniors, and $8,500 as graduate students.FEDERAL PERKINS LOANS

 Need-based loans with a maximum value of $8,000 over four years.FEDERAL DIRECT PARENT LOAN FOR UNDERGRADUATE STUDENTS (PLUS)

 as of 7/1/2010

 Designed specifically for parents, this program allows them to borrow the difference between aid awarded and actual tuition costs.